-Many women in NZ make a birth plan for their labour and birth.
+Many women in Aotearoa-New Zealand make a birth plan for their labour and birth.
 A birth plan can help to guide your midwives and doctors and make them aware of your wishes.

 What is a birth plan?

 A birth plan is an individual plan of your wishes and expectations for your labour and birth.
 It may be a discussion between yourself and your lead maternity carer (LMC) or may be written, so that all maternity professionals involved in your care can be made aware of your wishes.